christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 **Writing in progress.
 Delivery tonight**

-In this post, I'll give some explanations about [Embedding Symbolic Knowledge into Deep Networks](https://arxiv.org/abs/1909.01161) paper with [code](https://github.com/ZiweiXU/LENSR).
+In this post, I'll give some explanations about [Embedding Symbolic Knowledge into Deep Networks](https://arxiv.org/abs/1909.01161) paper and their [code](https://github.com/ZiweiXU/LENSR) for someone interested in the deep understanding of the implementation, not a global overview.

-In particular:
+In particular, I'll answer the following questions:

 1/ what are the features X of leaf nodes in the symbolic knowledge embedder ?

 2/ How is computed the embedding of the formula ?

 3/ How do we link formula satisfaction and model predictions during training ?

+# The paper

 The idea of the paper is to use Graph Convolutional Networks (GCN) to embed logical formulas.
 There exists multiple languages into which a formula can be compiled, with some appealing or simplifying characteristics (satisfiability, determinism, decomposability, polytime satisfiabily, polytime counting...).